bjrara/aws-cdk-rfcs/text/0670-aws-applicationsignals-enablement-l2.md

     2. Adding a new non-essential CloudWatch agent sidecar.
         1. *Not required when using CloudWatch agent as daemon on ECS on EC2.*
     3. Adding a new non-essential init container with ADOT auto-instrumentation image.
-    To avoid container name conflicts, the name of the init container will be generated with an unique identifier.
+    To avoid container name conflicts, the name of the init container will be named as `adot-init`.
     4. Adding the required environment variables to the user application container.
     5. Mounting the volume defined in \<2.i\> to the container created in \<2.iii\> and the container updated in \<2.iv\>.
 3. Deploy the application with the updated task definition.